 Remember, the movement of your data matters significantly.
 The key goal of Sankey analysis is to display insights into how and why particular metrics are changing.

-A Sankey Diagram can help you uncover the most substantial fluctuations in your data across various categories or stages that matter to you.
+This Diagram can help you uncover the most substantial fluctuations in your data across various categories or stages that matter to you.

 Aside from data flow, the other key advantage of using Sankey is its bird’s-eye-view of key data points.